Welcome to Stories from Jewish History

 Part Three: I still believe in the potential of the internet

-Yeah, there’s stuff that’s not great, but not since moveable type has a technology revolutionized access to knowledge like networking computers across the globe.
+Yeah, there’s stuff that’s not great, but not since moveable type has a technology revolutionized access to knowledge like the networking of computers across the globe.
 I’m here for it.
 I've been on the internet since Lynx and have designed online learning experiences since 2013.
 I think Jewish education, across the lifespan, is the key to our future and that digital media and online platforms can expand access to it in transformative ways.

 Join the crew